Wilhelm Meister's Apprenticeship: Book Seven

+Book Eight

+Wilhelm travels with Felix to the estate of Lothario, where he is reunited with Natalie, with whom he falls deeply in love.
+He gradually integrates into the circle of the Tower Society and learns more about their methods of education and social reform.
+The novel culminates in several marriages and reconciliations: Wilhelm and Natalie become engaged, and other characters resolve their personal entanglements.
+Wilhelm renounces his former theatrical ambitions, recognizing that his true “apprenticeship” has been the formation of his character through experience, error, and guidance.
+The book ends on a note of harmonious resolution, with Wilhelm prepared to enter a life of purposeful activity, fatherhood, and moral commitment within the framework of the Tower Society.

 Shakespeare motif

 Wilhelm Meister's Apprenticeship depicts the eighteenth-century German reception of William Shakespeare's dramas: the protagonist is introduced to these by the character Jarno, and extensive discussion of Shakespeare's work occurs within the novel's dialogues.
 Wilhelm and his theater group give a production of Hamlet, in which Wilhelm plays the lead role.
 Shakespeare's work had begun to be translated into German in the 1740s, and had attained tremendous popularity and influence in Germany by the end of the century.
 A young Goethe had presided over and given a speech in celebration of Shakespeare's genius on October 14, 1771, in Frankfurt.
 A second simultaneous celebration was held in Strasbourg.
 Goethe has Shakespeare play a prominent role in Wilhelm's growth with the theater group as he "rejoiced the more that his name was Wilhelm" and acknowledges Shakespeare as a namesake, friend, and godfather.